teleshoes/okb-engine/README.md

 TODO
 ----
 ### Short term
+* Resolution indepentent implementation for using tablet & devices other than jolla phone.
 * [DONE] Support for learning new words: updatable .tre file or separate storage, and new C/QML plugin API.
   Now we have reduced DB size, this is most needed to allow users to add new words (jargon words, friends name ...)
 * Handle really badly written words -> detect this case and have much more reliance on word prediction engine.
 On the contrary add more weight to a simpler algorithm for near-perfect strokes